“This may be the best thing on the internet ever.”

 “Leave it to the [Grateful] Dead camp to pioneer the next stage of evolution for online music.”

-These are just some examples of the raging enthusiasm that came over the social media feed alongside TRI Studios‘ debut HD webcast last night.
+These are just some examples of the raging enthusiasm that came over the social media feed alongside TRI Studios’ debut high-definition (HD) webcast last night.
 TRI stands for Tamalpais Research Institute and is the brainchild of former Grateful Dead guitarist and vocalist, Bob Weir — now a tried and true bandleader in his own right, currently fronting Further (with former Dead bassist, Phil Lesh), Scaring the Children, and his longstanding RatDog outfit.

 TRI is a state of the art audio and video recording facility and “virtual venue,” allowing artists to create in an intimate space and transmit, in real time, across the web in the highest quality audio (including 5.1 surround sound) and HD video possible.
 It exists in partnership with the Meyer Sound Constellation Sound System, “a revolutionary acoustic modeling technology which has the ability to dramatically change the acoustical properties of the room.
 With the touch of a button, an artist can instantly change the sonic environment from that of a small intimate club to sounding like a theater, an arena or even a cathedral.”

-After a few months of hype and teaser videos on their website, TRI Studios officially launched tonight with its maiden voyage, a live HD video and audio webcast of a two-set performance from Weir that pulled in a cast of famous faces from the Grateful Dead family of musicians, including Jay Lane (RatDog, Further, Scaring the Children), Rob Wasserman (RatDog, Scaring the Children), Jeff Chimenti (The Other Ones, The Dead, RatDog, Further), Robin Sylvester (RatDog), and the legendary Steve Kimock (The Other Ones, Phil Lesh And Friends, Zero).
+After a few months of hype and teaser videos on their website, TRI Studios officially launched with its maiden voyage, a live HD video and audio webcast of a two-set performance from Weir that pulled in a cast of famous faces from the Grateful Dead family of musicians, including Jay Lane (RatDog, Further, Scaring the Children), Rob Wasserman (RatDog, Scaring the Children), Jeff Chimenti (The Other Ones, The Dead, RatDog, Further), Robin Sylvester (RatDog), and Steve Kimock (The Other Ones, Phil Lesh And Friends, Zero).
 Also on hand were John Cutler on sound and Justin Kreutzmann (son of former Dead drummer Bill Kreutzmann) on video direction.